What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 1. Add sugar to the cream and whip until stiff.

-3. Spread more cream on top and place another layer of sponge on top.
+3. Spread more whipped cream on top and add another layer of sponge cake.

-4. Spread cream all over the cake and decorate with your favorite fruits.
+4. Spread whipped cream over the entire cake and decorate with your favorite fruits.

 5. Chill in the refrigerator before serving.